Ken Behring: Career

 Out of college, Behring (a car enthusiast) worked as a salesperson at a Chevrolet and Chrysler auto dealership.
 At age 21, he started Behring Motors, a used car business in Monroe.
 A savvy businessman, he was earning $50,000 a year and had $1 million in assets by age 27.

 Behring moved from Wisconsin to Florida in 1956 and started the Behring Construction Company in Fort Lauderdale.
 He became a land developer, founding Tamarac Lakes, a new active-adult (which later became all-age) community in 1962.
 It was built on an area that was formerly wetlands, pastures, and fields.
 The new development was incorporated as Tamarac, Florida on July 25, 1963.
 Behring's company eventually became the largest builder of single-family homes in Florida, and the tenth largest in the United States.

 In 1972, Behring moved to the San Francisco Bay Area, where he was involved in developing the country club at Blackhawk, California, and later, the Canyon Lakes Development in San Ramon, California.

 In 1988, Behring and partner Ken Hofmann purchased the NFL's Seattle Seahawks football team from the Nordstrom family for $80 million.
 After the 1995 season, Behring attempted to transfer team's operations to the Rams’ former facilities in Anaheim, California in an effort to relocate the Seahawks as he grew increasingly dissatisfied with the conditions of the Kingdome, a widely criticized move.
 Behring had failed to properly apply for relocation, on top of having his plans for a full move being scuttled when lawyers discovered that the Seahawks were locked into the Kingdome through 2005; in addition, the NFL threatened to fine Behring up to $900,000 a day if he did not retract the team from Southern California.
 Behring was forced to sell the Seahawks to Microsoft co-founder Paul Allen in 1997 for $200 million, who elected to keep the team in Seattle.

 Behring was listed several times on the annual Forbes 400 list of richest Americans, including 1991, 1995, and 1997.
 In 1997, his last year on the list, he ranked #395, with an estimated net worth of $495 million.
 He was later described in the press as a billionaire.

 In 2004, Behring published a memoir called Road to Purpose: One Man's Journey Bringing Hope to Millions and Finding Purpose Along the Way.
 In 2013, he published a revised edition of the memoir titled The Road to Leadership: Finding a Life of Purpose.
-In his memoir, Behring described himself as an "average man who achieved extraordinary material success doing a few simple things" who later discovered the "true foundation of joy" was finding purpose and causes worth fighting for.